WelterRocks/Netvue-Hacks/README.md

 After that, just download our prepare tool.
 Therefore a configured internet connection is needed.
 Type in order:

- LD_LIBRARY_PATH="/mnt/mtd/netvue/firmware/lib:$LD_LIBRARY_PATH" /mnt/mtd/netvue/firmware/bin/curl https://raw.githubusercontent.com/VerboteneZone/Netvue-Hacks/master/prepare/prepare.sh > /root/prepare.sh; chmod 755 /root/prepare.sh
+ LD_LIBRARY_PATH="/mnt/mtd/netvue/firmware/lib:$LD_LIBRARY_PATH" /mnt/mtd/netvue/firmware/bin/curl --insecure https://raw.githubusercontent.com/VerboteneZone/Netvue-Hacks/master/prepare/prepare.sh > /root/prepare.sh; chmod 755 /root/prepare.sh; /root/prepare.sh
- /root/prepare.sh

 After the tool has been finished successfully, it gives you the order to reboot the device.
 After rebooting, there should be: